status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla.md

 Make sure this port is protected as the http server used is not considered secure (it should not be used by untrusted peers).

-## Troubleshooting

-1. The directory that stores the blockchain data of the testnet is `build/data/shared_medalla_0` (if you're connecting to another testnet, replace `medalla` with that testnet's name).
-Delete this folder if you want to start over (for example, if you entered a wrong private key).

-2. Currently, you have to switch to the `devel` branch in order to run the validator node successfully.

-3. Everytime you want to update your node to the latest version, run `git pull`, `make update`, and then `make medalla`.

-4. If `make update` causes the console to hang for too long, try running `make update V=1` or `make update V=2` instead (these will print a more verbose output to the console which may make it easier to diagnose the problem).

-5. If you’re experiencing sync problems, or have been running an old version of medalla, we recommend running `make clean-medalla` to restart your sync (make sure you’ve updated to the latest `devel` branch first though).